fbomb111/full-stack-ml-ops/README.md

 **OR** - Read the docs to [get started with creating your own role here:](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)

-### Training & Deploying the Model & Endpoint With Sagemaker
+### Creating a Training Job With SageMaker

 By this point you should have:
 1) An IAM Role
 2) A S3 bucket
 3) A docker image in AWS ECR

-For optional advanced customization you can tune hyperparameters and input data channels at `scripts/train_and_deploy.py`
+For optional advanced customization you can tune hyperparameters and input data channels at `opt/ml/input/config/hyperparameters.json`

-**Note:** Both training and deploying the endpoint cost $ unless you use free tier resources.
-For training, you will only be billed to the closest second for the actual time needed to train.
-However, for deploying the endpoint, you will be billed as long as the endpoint is available, even if you're not using it.
-Therefore, the default below is to train only.
+**Note:** Training costs $ unless you use free tier resources.
+However, you will only be billed to the closest second for the actual time needed to train.
+Billing will end as soon as training is completed.

-Create and train the model with Sagemaker by running `make train_and_deploy`.
-If you'd like to also deploy an endpoint, run `make train_and_deploy TRAIN_ONLY=False` instead
+Run `make create_training_job` to train your model.

 When complete, you'll find your model in S3 at `<your-bucket>/output/<training-job-name>/output/model.tar.gz`

+### Creating a Model with SageMaker

+Run `make create_model`

+### Creating an Endpoint Configuration with SageMaker

+Run `make create_endpoint_config`

+### Creating an Endpoint with SageMaker

+Run `make create_endpoint`

+**Note:** Deploying an endpoint costs $ unless you use free tier resources.
+Because the endpoints needs to stay available on a running EC2, you will continue to be billed even if not using the endpoint.
+To prevent further charges, you must delete the endpoint.

 ### Using Lambda to Access Your Endpoint